The Feeling Good Therapist - Blame CBA (Cost-Benefit Analysis) Technique

 *This Technique was developed by Dr. David Burns, American Psychiatrist and Adjunct Clinical Professor Emeritus of Psychiatry and Behavioral Sciences at the Stanford University School of Medicine.

-The powerful Blame CBA Cognitive Behavioral Therapy (CBT) Technique, created by Dr. David Burns, is designed to help individuals navigate complex relationship dynamics, particularly when blame is a recurring issue.
+The powerful Blame CBA (cost-benefit analysis) Cognitive Behavioral Therapy (CBT) Technique, created by Dr. David Burns, is designed to help individuals navigate complex relationship dynamics, particularly when blame is a recurring issue.
 Through a role-play scenario, you'll witness how therapist My guides the client, Richard, through a structured process of examining the advantages and disadvantages of blame (cost-benefit analysis).
-By systematically analyzing the reasons for continuing to blame their partner and exploring the detrimental consequences of this behavior, Richard gains clarity on the impact of blame on their relationship and themselves.
-As he realizes the heavy toll that blame takes on their self-esteem and the relationship, he begins to shift his perspective towards letting go of blame as a means to improve emotional well-being and enhance connection with his partner.
+By systematically analyzing the reasons for continuing to blame their partner and exploring the detrimental consequences of this behavior, Richard gains clarity on the impact of blame game on their relationship and themselves.
+As he realizes the heavy toll that blame takes on their self-esteem and the relationship, he begins to actively look for solutions on how to avoid blaming in relationship.
+This helps him shift his perspective towards letting go of blame as a means to improve emotional well-being and enhance connection with his partner.

-This video serves as a valuable resource for therapists and individuals seeking to overcome blame and foster healthier relationships.
+This video serves as a valuable resource to learn about 'accountability vs blame in relationships' - helping therapists and individuals seeking to overcome blame shifting and foster healthier relationships.
 Don't miss the opportunity to learn from this engaging therapy technique and its potential for effective change.

 IN THIS VIDEO: